edg3/NaNoE/README.md

 Build with Visual Studio 2017 on a Windows 10 PC.
 Uses nuget package(s):
  - DocX by Xceed

+## NaNoE.V2
+Information coming soon.
+It will be its own repo.

 ## Side Notes
 Tried my best to also allow it on 32bit computers, that way I can use it on my machines I have access to.